 When you get inside, you’ll find endless hallways leading to various rooms and other hallways.
 Most areas are roped off, making it easy to find your way around the labyrinth of passageways.

-Go wine tasting at Sveta Nedelja’s vineyards
+Go wine tasting at the vineyards of Sveta Nedjelja

+The cave was once inhabited by early humans during the Neolithic period, adding to the historical significance of the area.
 The village was built halfway to the cave against the sheer cliff of the peak.
-To reach it, you need to travel a winding path through a wooded area.
+To reach Sveta Nedjelja, you need to travel a winding path through a wooded area.

-Above the village, on the steep slopes, you’ll see the famous vineyards that are still in use.
+Above the Sveta Nedjelja village, on the steep slopes, you’ll see the famous vineyards that are still in use.
 The wine has a full flavour and deep red colour and is available from a local winery.

 Wander cobblestone streets in Jelsa